Edinburgh Cape Club: Robert Fergusson and The Cape Club

 Fergusson joined the Cape Club in October 1772.

 Delighting in its quasi-masonic rituals, Fergusson took on the nickname 'Sir Precenter', and hymned the Cape's exploits.
 A drawing of him is thought to survive in the Club's Minute Book (National Library of Scotland).
 At the Cape he mixed with ordinary tradesmen as well as with artistic figures such as David Herd and Alexander Runciman, who painted Fergusson's portrait, now in the Scottish National Portrait Gallery, and to whom Fergusson addressed some comic verses.

 Fergusson also wrote the Poem "Auld Reekie", which he dedicated to his fellow Knights of The Cape.

 On 2 July 1774 the Cape Club took up a collection to aid Fergusson after the onset of his illness.
 He died on 17 October 1774, and was buried on 19 October in the Canongate Kirkyard.

 Present day Edinburgh Cape Society

-The Edinburgh Cape Society was reconstituted in the 1960s, following the research of James Grubb, who became The Cape Society's first Sovereign after reconstitution, aka Sir Dun Eiden.
+The Edinburgh Cape Society was reconstituted in the 1960s, following the research of James Grubb, who became The Cape Society's first Sovereign after reconstitution, Sir Dun Eiden.
 To this day, the Society holds its monthly meetings in Edinburgh.